MartinThoma/MartinThoma.github.io/_posts/2014-03-27-panasonic-lumix-tz41.md

 works like this:

 1. Connect camera with SD card in it to the computer.
-2. Start gpsasist.exe with wine
+2. Start gpsasist.exe with wine.

 {% gallery columns="4" %}
     ../images/2014/03/gpsasist.exe.png         "gpsasist.exe"